GeekSprite/GPAdview/README.md

 # GPAdview
-a easy way to bulid ad view for app launch
+an easy way to bulid ad view for app launch